cheran99/cheran99/README.md

 ## Hi there, I'm Cheran 👋

 I am a BEng Manufacturing Engineering graduate with a profound interest in technology and a dedication to solving complex problems and protecting the digital landscape.
 I have acquired and applied the skills and knowledge in cybersecurity which are showcased in the projects below.
-I have also achieved certifications in CompTIA Security+ and Microsoft Azure Fundamentals AZ-900.
+I have also achieved certifications in CompTIA Security+, CySA+, and Microsoft Azure Fundamentals AZ-900.

 ## Projects
 |Project|